Getting the Lawn Ready

 The grass starts to lose some of its lush, brilliant green hues as the temperature drops and starts to become a light golden brown.
 Due to the winter temperatures making the grass dormant, the color changes.
 In light of this, make sure to sow grass seeds before the start of the snowfall to avoid snow-stopping grass seed germination.
 By seeding, bald patches in the yard are removed, and the lawn is strengthened for the spring.
 The absence of bald areas means that summer weeds won’t grow there.

 Even though it is lovely when the temperature drops below freezing and the garden transforms into a winter paradise, this can severely harm the grass.
 The yard’s foot movement might harm frozen grass because it is fragile.
-To prevent significant harm to the grass throughout the winter, try to avoid walking through the lawn as much as possible.
+To protect your lawn during these colder months, landscapers Victoria BC can provide expert advice and care to ensure your grass remains healthy and beautiful year-round.

 How to Prepare the Lawn for the Coming Winter?